 A lot of homeowners have long ago cut their losses and abandoned their property as the real estate market plunge stripped whatever equity the property had before.
 Many homeowners owed the lenders more than the market value of the house even after years of paying their mortgages.
 But there is more to a house than its market value for some folks, who will try anything to hold on to their homes.
 One of the options that these homeowners may consider is filing for bankruptcy.

 Depending on the extent of the debt, a distressed homeowner may file for Chapter 13 bankruptcy.
-According to the website of Hong Law, PLC in Cedar Rapids, under the Chapter 13 restructuring scheme the homeowner will gain some time and leverage with the lender to negotiate for a repayment of the outstanding debt on the home.
+Under the Chapter 13 restructuring scheme the homeowner will gain some time and leverage with the lender to negotiate for a repayment of the outstanding debt on the home.
 Filing for Chapter 13 bankruptcy in Iowa restricts a lender from going through with foreclosure unless the homeowner fails to comply with the approved repayment program.

 However, filing for Chapter 13 is more complex than it sounds.
 To ensure that the homeowner’s rights are protected and available options exhausted, it is advisable to get the assistance of a reputable foreclosure defense lawyer in the area.